-Leeds is a World Health Organisation Age Friendly City and member of the UK Network of Age Friendly cities
+Leeds is a World Health Organisation Age Friendly City and member of the UK Network of Age Friendly cities.

-It is second largest local authority outside of London and has a welcoming view towards innovation across the system, plus a strong record of joint working with the NHS (National Health Service).
+It is second largest local authority in England and has a welcoming view towards innovation across the system, plus a strong record of joint working with the NHS (National Health Service).
 It has around 120,000 people aged 65 and over, estimated to rise to 153,000 by 2030.
 It is estimated that around 15% or 37,000 older people can be described as lonely or socially isolated and in 2013, 31,668 people in Leeds aged 65 and above were predicted to have fallen.
 This is projected to rise to 35,042 by 2020.
 The Leeds City council aims to make Leeds, the best city to grow old in.

 The 2 fundamental umbrella use case for Leeds DS are: